-The design life of noise fences shall be 40 years with minimal maintenance except thermoplastic safety panels.
-The design life for thermoplastic safety panels shall be 15 years with minimal maintenance.
+The design life of noise fences shall be 40 years with minimal maintenance, except for those constructed from transparent safety panels.
+The design life for transparent safety panels shall be 10 years with minimal maintenance.

 7.1.3 Vandal resistance